Almira Lincoln Phelps: West Chester Young Ladies Seminary

 In 1831, Almira married John Phelps, a lawyer and politician from Vermont.
-Taking the name "Almira Hart Lincoln Phelps", she once again gave up her career to raise a second family but continued to write new textbooks on chemistry, natural philosophy, and education.
+Taking the name "Almira Hart Lincoln Phelps", she once again gave up her career to raise a second family.
+Still, she continued to write new textbooks on chemistry, natural philosophy, and education.

 In 1838, Phelps was appointed principal of the literary department of the West Chester Young Ladies Seminary in West Chester, Pennsylvania run by a local medical doctor, Jesse W. Cook.
-Phelps' step-daughter Eunice was appointed assistant principal, another step-daughter Ann and daughter Emma Lincoln were appointed teachers.
+Phelps' stepdaughter Eunice was appointed assistant principal; another stepdaughter, Ann, and daughter Emma Lincoln were appointed teachers.
 Phelps's textbooks were used in several of the classes.

-Almost from the very beginning there was conflict between the Cooks and Phelpses.
-The Phelpses were reportedly unhappy about Mrs. Cook's interference in running the school, including bothering the staff.
+Almost from the very beginning, there was conflict between the Cooks and Phelpses.
+The Phelpses were reportedly unhappy about Mrs. Cook's interference in the school's operations, including bothering the staff.
 John Phelps considered Dr. Cook to be an amiable and courteous man, but unable to run the school properly and with no idea about how to properly educate young women.
 Another major point of contention between Almira and some of the Seminary's trustees was the place of religion in the curriculum.
-Almira wished to include religious instruction and worship into the curriculum, and the board of trustees wished to remain secular.
+Almira wished to include religious instruction and worship in the curriculum, and the board of trustees wished to remain secular.
 Almira ultimately cited this as one of the main reasons for her later departure from the school.